-PROBLEM CAUSE SOLUTION Hydraulic Side Supports Go Down Before Or At Same Time As Log Turner Dirt in sequence valve Remove sequence valves and clean thoroughly with kerosene.
-NOTE: Be sure to reassemble the valve and install it in its original position on the cylinder Retainer in sequence valve worn Replace sequence valve Low air temperature causing fluid to thicken Allow fluid to warm up.
-Synthetic fluids are available that allow for hydraulic operation in cold weather conditions (Univis HVI 13) Hydraulic Turner Goes Up Before Or At Same Time As Side Supports Dirt in sequence valve Remove sequence valves and clean thoroughly with kerosene.
-NOTE: Be sure to reassemble the valve and install it in its original position on the cylinder Retainer in sequence valve worn Replace sequence valve Low air temperature causing fluid to thicken Allow fluid to warm up.
+PROBLEM CAUSE SOLUTION Retainer in sequence valve worn Replace sequence valve Low air temperature causing fluid to thicken Allow fluid to warm up.
 Synthetic fluids are available that allow for hydraulic operation in cold weather conditions.
 (Univis HVI 13) Pump runs but makes "growling" sound and hydraulic functions are slow, jerky or don't work at all.
 Low fluid level Check fluid level and add fluid as necessary.
-Check for leaks in the system at the control box fittings, hoses and cylinders One of the log loader cylinders does not move when lowering the loader causing the foot of other to raise completely before loader will start down.
+Check for leaks in the system at the control box fittings, hoses and cylinders A log loader cylinder does not move when lowering the loader causing the foot of other to raise com- pletely before loader will start down.
 Damaged cylinder shaft Replace the cylinder that is not moving

-6.11 Engine/Motor and Drive Pulleys Alignment
+6.10 Engine/Motor and Drive Pulleys Alignment

 WARNING!
-Before performing service near moving parts such as blades, pulleys, motors, belts and chains, first turn the key switch to the OFF (#0) position and remove the key.
+Before performing service turn the key switch to the OFF (#0) position and remove the key.
 If the key is turned on and moving parts activated, serious injury may result.

-WARNING!
-Do not for any reason adjust the engine drive belts or belt support bracket with the engine running.
-Doing so may result in serious injury.
+Do not adjust the engine drive belts or belt support bracket with the engine running.

 - 1. Install and properly tension the drive belt (See Section 5.11). - 2.
-With the clutch handle disengaged, use a straight edge to check the alignment of the pulley on the engine/motor to the alternator pulley.
-Loosen the bushing on the engine/motor pulley and adjust if necessary until it is aligned with the alternator pulley. - 3.
-With the clutch handle disengaged, use a straight edge to check the alignment of the engine/motor pulley to the main drive pulley.
-Loosen the bushing on the drive pulley and adjust if necessary until it is aligned with the engine/motor pulley. - 4.
+With the clutch handle disengaged, use a straight edge to check the alignment of the pulley on the engine/motor to the alternator pulley. - 3.
+Loosen the bushing on the engine/motor pulley and adjust if necessary until it is aligned with the alternator pulley. - 4.
+With the clutch handle disengaged, use a straight edge to check the alignment of the engine/motor pulley to the main drive pulley. - 5.
+Loosen the bushing on the drive pulley and adjust if necessary until it is aligned with the engine/motor pulley. - 6.
 (E25 Only): Check that the engine/motor pulley is also square with the drive pulley.
 If neccessary, loosen the engine mounting bolts and cock the engine until the pulley is square with the drive pulley.
-Retighten the engine mounting bolts. - 5.
-Check that all engine mounting bolts and pivot bushing clamps are tight. - 6.
+Retighten the engine mounting bolts. - 7.
+Check that all engine mounting bolts and pivot bushing clamps are tight. - 8.
 Engage the clutch handle and recheck the pulley alignment.
-Adjust if necessary. - 7.
-If any pulleys were adjusted, recheck the drive belt support(s) and adjust if neccessary (See Section 5.11).
+Adjust if necessary. - 9.
+If any pulleys were adjusted, recheck the drive belt support(s) and adjust if necessary (See Section 5.11).